enkidevs/curriculum/sql/dql/basic-queries/sql-practice-string-matching.md

 ---
 ## Exercise

-Find all pokemon names that start with a vowel
+In SQLFiddle, write a SQL query that finds all Pokemon with names that begin with a vowel.

+In the answer field, list the names in alphabetical order.